requireiot/MyVoiceBox/README.md

 ## License

 The code and schematics I created for this project are under an MIT license, see [LICENSE.txt](LICENSE.txt).
-Folder `components/` contains libraries cloned from other repositries, which may be under a different license, see each folder for more details.
+Folder `components/` contains libraries cloned from other repositories, which may be under a different license, see each folder for more details.